hmc-cs111-fall2014/what-is-a-DSL/context-free.md

 ## What is easy to do in this language?
 Why is it easy?

-Recursive drawing is relatively easy, since rules lend themselves to being embedded.
+Recursive drawing is easy, since rules are made to be embedded.
+This means anything of a fractal nature should be straight forward.

 ## What is hard to do in this language?
 Why is it hard?